stingus/crawler/README.md

 You might want to use a cron to run the scripts.
 For the exchange rates, it's recommended to run the crawler after 11am UTC, when the NBR updates the numbers.
 The weather crawler can be ran on an hourly basis.

-#### Some tips on weather
-Yahoo Weather uses weather codes to describe the condition.
-There is a table called `weather_codes` with the code and the description.
-You can easily join the weather codes in the `weather` table with `weather_codes` to get a human readable weather condition.

 ## Schema migration
 The application maintains the schema automatically, by checking if the schema is valid before each run.
 In case a new exchange rate is crawled and a new column is needed, you'll need to update the code repository